-As the COVID-19 emergency continues, it is more important than ever for you to understand your benefits and know what steps to take if you become seriously ill.
+As the COVID-19 emergency continues, it is important for you to understand your benefits and know what steps to take if you become seriously ill.
 This page will help you to find information about COVID-19 as it relates to your NYSLRS benefits.
-Please visit this page periodically to stay informed of any changes due to COVID-19.

 A better death benefit is available to eligible beneficiaries of members and recent retirees who die of COVID-19 in the line of duty.

 Certain beneficiaries may be eligible to receive a monthly pension benefit instead of a one-time payment.

 For additional information, please read our Enhanced Death Benefit for Survivors of COVID-19 Victims blog post.

 NYSLRS provides a Special Durable Power of Attorney form that is specific to retirement transactions and meets all New York State legal requirements.
 It allows your agent to act immediately in case of emergency, hospitalization or unexpected illness.

 Our Power of Attorney page provides additional information you may find helpful.